encryptededdy/resources/exercises/exercises5_eddy.md

 1. What are the constituent parts of a **graph**?
 Recall alternative terms for each constituent.

+    Nodes (routers), edges (verticies, links)

 2. What is a **path** in a graph?
 What is the **length** of a path?
 What is the **cost** of path?
 What is a **least-cost** path?
 In what sense is a **shortest path** a **least-cost** path?
 Are least-cost paths **unique**?

 3. Describe how routing protocols may be characterised/classified with respect to:
     - communication pattern
     - awareness for network **topology**
     - awareness for link **congestion**

+    a.
+Communication Pattern: ??? *is this SDN vs. traditional?*

+    b.
+Network Topology awareness: Link-state RP knows the entire network topology, whereas distance vector RPs only need to know cost to neighbours

+    c.
+RPs which update weights based on congestion can be considered more dynamic.
+Ones that don't really change link weights based on congestion can be considered more static.

 4. **Link costs** are also called **administrative weights**: Discuss this terminology.

+    Because an network admin can define a policy, and thus the link costs can depend on administrative policy

 5. Must link costs be symmetric (i.e. `c(u, v) == c(v, u)`)?
 Discuss.

+    ???
+Examples explored in class are (all undirected graphs), but this doesn't appear to be a requirement?

 6. Under what condition(s) is a complete set of least-cost paths guaranteed to exist?

+    If it's a complete graph then surely a set of least-cost paths must exist.

 7. What are **routing loops**?
 Do routing loops actually give rise to infinite cycling?
 Discuss.

+    In the case of Distance Vectors, due to the slow propogation of information, a packet can be passed in a loop continiously because each router **thinks** a different path is optimal.
+In reality this doesn't result in inf cycling because the packet's TTL would expire.

 ### 5.2.1.
 LS Routing